 Therapy is available to anyone.
 While some people enter therapy through medical or clinical routes, you do not need a “prescription” or a physician referral for therapy.
 You also don’t need to wait until your mental health is “bad enough”—many people talk to a therapist regularly to help them navigate everyday life.

-Parents or caregivers can seek therapists who specialize in child therapy in Toronto if desired.
+Parents or caregivers can seek therapists who specialize in child therapy if desired.
 Sometimes, child therapists will work with kids one-on-one, sometimes the caregiver would be present, and sometimes a therapist may work more directly with the caregiver even if the focus is on the child’s health.

 You can browse therapists on First Session in other demographic categories, too:

 You can book therapy appointments on First Session with social workers, psychotherapists or psychologists in Toronto.